M-Shrief/M-Shrief/README.md

     - Regression and Component testing with Vitest.
     - CI using github actions for testing
     - Sentry for monitoring errors and performance
+    - Docker Containerization
   - Deployment:
     - Deployed on Digital ocean server, on Ubuntu and Nginx.
     - Managing Domains, DNS, SSL, CDNs and on with CloudFlare.

-- “Adeeb أديب ” SPA with a REST API ([Frontend’s repo](https://github.com/M-Shrief/Adeeb_Vue_TS "gtihub repo") – [Backend’s repo](https://github.com/M-Shrief/Adeeb_ExpressTS "gtihub repo"))
+- “Adeeb أديب ” (2nd version), mainly consists of a SPA with a REST API.
+My Role: Full Development. ([Frontend’s repo](https://github.com/M-Shrief/Adeeb_Vue_TS "gtihub repo") – [Backend’s repo](https://github.com/M-Shrief/Adeeb_ExpressTS "gtihub repo"))

-  - Tech Stack:

-    - TypeScript with HTML & CSS
-    - Vuejs with Pinia & vue-router
-    - Nodejs & Express.js
-    - MongoDB with Redis
-    - Docker Containerization

-  - Characteristics:

-    - JWT authentication & authorization
-    - Data validation with vee-validate & Yup
-    - Dark/Light Theme
-    - Regression testing with Vitest and Component testing with Cypress.
-    - Github actions for testing

 ## Learning Journey